Core area 1: Operational issues

 — Dr Mary O'Neill (@Mary_C_ONeill) December 20, 2016

 The experience of running the Digital Day of Ideas workshop and engaging with maritime history researchers has been a valuable reminder to me that a nuanced approach to the use of social media in academia is required as colleagues perceptions and concerns may differ significantly from my own experience and practice.

-- Using Social Media to Amplify Academic Events by Lorna M. Campbell https://www.slideshare.net/LornaMCampbell/using-social-media-to-amplify-academic-events
+- My sides from the Using Social Media to Amplify Academic Events workshop https://www.slideshare.net/LornaMCampbell/using-social-media-to-amplify-academic-events

 Subject: Digital Day thanks